Medical Cannabis Frequently Asked Questions

 We will contact you by email or phone if you submitted an incomplete application.

-The Office of Medical Cannabis will send you an approval email that contains instructions and links for completing your Patient Self-evaluation and contacting a Cannabis Patient Center so you can make an appointment to pick up your medicine.
+The Office of Medical Cannabis will send you an approval email that contains instructions and links for completing your Patient Self-evaluation and contacting a Medical Cannabis Dispensary so you can make an appointment to pick up your medicine.

 Proof of Social Security Disability/Supplemental Security Income must be dated within the past 90 days and explicitly state that you are “entitled to monthly disability benefits” or that you are receiving Supplemental Security Income.
 If you have an online account with Social Security Administration, print the letter by going to this Social Security website.
 Otherwise, call 1-800-772-1213 to request this letter or visit a Social Security Field Office.